anicholls35/Obscura-Flutter/README.md

 # Obscura Change-log

 ### 25th January 2021
+***!!!
+NOTE: Any build numbers < 1000 are no longer compatible with this branch.
+Under no circumstance must a branch with build <1000 be mirgrated.
+Exception: BUILD: 0781 !!!***
+#### VERSION: 1.0.0-pre
+1. All branches merged to flutter master channel
+2. Linked App Bar to profileSplashscreen.dart
+3. Updated all dependicies
+4. Added *adobe_xd* dependicie

+#### Known Issues
+1. Profile Pages don't link to the data sets */lib/Global_Components/Fake_Data*
+2. Profile pages ain't stateless
+3. Decrepit use of FlatButton
+4. No Glide Animation
+5. No Use of App Bar Sliver
+6. Over use of shadows on tabs (Accessability Issue)

+#### VERSION: 0.7.1.0752-pre
 1. Refactored Login and Register Screens
 2. Changed from Stateless to Stateful
 3. Add pages to Navigator
-4. Created Custom Fade Page Transition in /lib/Global_Components
+4. Created Custom Fade Page Transition in */lib/Global_Components*
 5. Added Hero animation to SVGs
 6. Adjusted look of TextAreas
 7. Addded onPress function to buttons
-8. Created channelData class in /lib/Global_Companents/Fake_Data
+8. Created channelData class in */lib/Global_Companents/Fake_Data*

 #### Patch Notes
 1. Fixed Navigation bar being able to call itself